yclee126/ManiaBoard/Model/instructions.md

 Known defects
 -------------

-- The pushbutton hole at the right side is too small
+- The push button holes at the right side is too small